swmcode/SaUDevOps/aws/cf/DEPLOY.md

 ## 2. Register an SSL certificate for the domain

+Please besure you under stand the following requirements for [importing into AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-prerequisites.html), or for [association with a distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html):

+-   The certificate must be imported in the US East (N. Virginia) Region.
+-   The certificate must be 2048 bits or smaller.
+-   The certificate must not be password protected.
+-   The certificate must be PEM encoded.

+To associate the imported certificate and certificate chain to your CloudFront distribution, you must be sure that they meet these requirements.
+Or, you can [request a public certificate from ACM](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) in the US East (N. Virginia) Region to meet the requirements.
+Then, you can associate the newly requested certificate with your distribution.
+This information was found in [AWS Support Article](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-invalid-viewer-certificate/)

-Now go to [Amazon Certificate Manager](https://console.aws.amazon.com/acm/home) to get a free SSL certificate for the domain.
+Go to [Amazon Certificate Manager](https://console.aws.amazon.com/acm/home) to get a free SSL certificate for the domain.
 Click the "Request a certificate" button.

 Then select a "public certificate" because this is the certificate public web browsers will use for communicating securely with SaU application.